darintern/tinderClone/README.md

 Aug, 14, 2019  ------ Plan for today is same as yesterday, because yestarday i was exploring EZSwipeController pod and found it buggy .

 Aug, 15, 2019  ------ Closed bunch of issues and learning Scroll View in order to provide Tinder Like Page Control to Main Nav Controller .

+Aug, 16, 2019  ------ Stuck on tinder like segmented control and learning Scroll View.
+Struggling !!!